 The following are definitions for terminology used in this section:

-Potentially trailing element – An array or optional element describes an occurrence that is said to be potentially trailing if the element is capable of having a zero length representation and is followed in its enclosing group definition by only additional potentially trailing elements or potentially trailing groups.
+Potentially trailing element – An array or optional element describes an occurrence that is said to be potentially trailing if the element is capable of having a zero length representation and is followed in its enclosing group definition by only these kinds of schema components:

+calculated elements (those having dfdl:inputValueCalc)

+additional potentially trailing elements

+potentially trailing groups

 Intuitively, the array or optional element occurrence could be last.

 Potentially trailing group – A group is said to be potentially trailing if the group has no framing and contains only potentially trailing element declarations/references, or recursively similar sequence or choice groups, and is followed in its enclosing group definition by only additional potentially trailing elements or potentially trailing groups.

-Trailing or Actually Trailing – An element occurrence or group occurrence in the data is said to be actually trailing if it is potentially trailing and has zero-length representation and is not followed in the data by any other non-zero length element occurrence or group occurrence.
+Trailing or Actually Trailing – An element occurrence or group occurrence in the data is said to be actually trailing if it is potentially trailing and has zero-length representation and is not followed in the data by any other non-zero length element occurrence or group occurrence limited by the end of the enclosing sequence group.

 In the sections that follow, it is important to remember that the dfdl:separatorSuppressionPolicy property is carried on the sequence, while the XSDL minOccurs, XSDL maxOccurs and dfdl:occursCountKind properties are is carried on an element in that sequence.